 1935: World Monopoly Day

 Monopoly has also inspired other projects like the 1990 summertime TV game show produced by ABC.
-Both Hollywood and Broadway have been trying to make a show based on the game for years now.
-(Image: Pixabay)
+Believe it or not, Hollywood and Broadway have been trying to make a show based on the game for years now.

 1953: The First Televised Academy Awards

-The Academy of Motion Picture Arts and Sciences was organized in 1927 and the first Academy Awards were given in May of 1929, but the first televised awards special didn’t come about until this day in 1953.
-Comedian and actor, Bob Hope served as the master of ceremonies and Fredic March presented the awards at the RKO Pantages Theatre in Hollywood.
-It was broadcast live on NBC.
-Hope would host the awards 17 more times during his lifetime with his last in 1977.
+The Academy of Motion Picture Arts and Sciences was organized in 1927, and the first Academy Awards were given in May of 1929, but the first televised awards special didn’t come about until this day in 1953.
+Broadcasting live from the RKO Pantages Theatre in Hollywood on NBC, comedian and actor, Bob Hope served as the master of ceremonies.
+(Hope would host the awards 17 more times during his lifetime with his last in 1977.)
+Actor Fredric March presented the awards.

 Movies Released